Configuration reference

 type: array

 The list of domain names mapped to the environment.
+You cannot have more than 99 domain names mapped per environment.

 Domain name requirement